 Have Work in Progress.
 Have work ready and waiting for you back in your studio, and have planning underway for your next project to jump into.
 Otherwise, you could lose weeks languishing in post-opening blues.

 Set Realistic Expectations.
 I wanted more people to show up.
-However, with the gallery space and the timing, having just 30 people show up made it enjoyable.
-Not too crowded so people could take in the art, read the little stories I had written up, and visit.
+However, with the gallery space and the timing (June being a very busy month for folks), having 30 people show up made the opening enjoyable.
+Not too crowded so people could take in the art, read the stories I had written up, and visit.

 Sales.
 Again, I had to set realistic expectations.
-Still, I want to manifest that most of the work would sell.
-Not for my own bottom line even though the sale of at least three pieces would recoup the costs involved in producing the exhibit.
-I want everything to sell so that 20% of the proceeds can go to support the Owatonna Arts Center (a rural cultural jewel) and another 10% I want to donate to Minnesota environmental non-profits.
+Still, I wanted most of the work would sell.
+Not for my own bottom line though the sale of at least three pieces would recoup the costs involved in producing the exhibit.
+I want everything to sell so that 20% of the proceeds can go to support the Owatonna Arts Center (a rural cultural jewel) and another 10% I want to have to donate to three favorite Minnesota environmental non-profits of mine.

 (I know I mention this in the budget section but it bears repeating.)

 Be Open to People’s Opinions.
 They will have them.
-While most people openly tell me they see my artwork as beautiful, so fine and detailed, downright amazing, there will be other people who don’t get it, are not particularly impressed, or don’t even like the work.
+While most people openly tell me they see my artwork as beautiful, so fine and detailed, to downright amazing, there will be people who don’t get it, who are not moved, or don’t even like the work.
 That’s OK.
-Everyone is not my audience.
+Not everyone is going to be my audience.
 One woman at the opening expressed that she thought a piece of mine was “gross, really gross.”
 To my face.

-Startled at first, I remembered that was the whole point of the exhibit, to ask the question of what is aesthetically viewed as beautiful in nature and what is not.
-Later someone else told me this same piece was her favorite of all the pieces in the exhibit.
+Startled at first, I remembered that was the whole point of the exhibit, to ask the question of what is aesthetically perceived as beautiful in nature and what is not.
+Later someone else told me that same piece was her favorite of all the pieces in the exhibit.
 Art is so subjective.

 This Is Just One Chapter in My Career as An Artist.
 Will it open doors?
 What will come next?
 I don’t expect phone calls or emails handing me to the next opportunity.
 In the current “The Art World,” I sense that I will have to create opportunities for myself, have a plan and go after it.
 Above all, I want to evolve artistically, improve how I show up in the world, and ways I can contribute to the greater good.
 That’s the biggest focus of all.